- This event has passed.

 January 14, 2017 - April 9, 2017

 Reception: February 11 6-9pm

 1917, American women were incarcerated at the Workhouse prison for attempting to have a voice, a right to vote.
 100 years since these women, the Suffragists, first arrived at the Workhouse, the Workhouse Arts Center presents “Women Now” – exhibiting the voice of emerging and globally-established contemporary female artists.
 The exhibit is an opportunity to explore great women artists working now while allowing the viewer to reflect on the past and future 100 years.

-Erin Devin, performance artist and Associate Professor of Art History at Northern Virginia Community College and Director at The New Gallery for Contemporary Art at NOVA-Woodbridge will premiere a new work exploring the Suffragists history at the opening reception on February 11th, 6-9pm.
+Erin Devin, sculpture, performer, Associate Professor of Art History at Northern Virginia Community College and Director at The New Gallery for Contemporary Art at NOVA-Woodbridge will premiere a new work exploring the Suffragists history at the opening reception on February 11th, 6-9pm.
 Emily Francisco, a sculptress, interactive generator of sound and recent resident artist at Artisphere in Arlington VA, will perform a sculptural object sound work as part of the Workhouse Second Saturday on March 8, 6-9pm.